Surge Protection

 Surge protection devices are used to protect sensitive electrical equipment such as computers and control equipment from potentially damaging voltage transients.

-This does vary depending on the make of surge protection installed but the SPD will usually have some form of indicator for each phase.
+This can vary depending on the make of surge protection installed but the SPD will usually have some form of indicator for each phase.
 This is usually a colour tab or indicator light showing if the phase is healthy or has reduced protection.
 Most SPDs will have instructions regarding this printed on the front of the equipment, however if in doubt feel free to contact us and we will be able to assist in identifying any failures.